 ‘Return to work’ means to the job to which the employee was employed under their original contract of employment, and on terms and conditions not less favourable than those which would have been applicable to them if they had not been absent.
 ‘Job’ for this purpose, means the nature of the work that they are employed to do and the capacity and place in which they are so employed.

-Where it is not practicable by reason of redundancy for Westcountry Schools Trust to permit the employee to return to work in their job, the employee shall be entitled to be offered a suitable alternative vacancy where one exists.
+Protection from Redundancy

+In accordance with the Protection from Redundancy (Pregnancy and Family Leave) Act 2023, qualifying employees at risk of redundancy are entitled to be offered a suitable alternative vacancy, if one is available, giving them priority protection against dismissal.

+Under the maternity policy, this applies in the following circumstances;

+pregnant employees, from the point they inform the employer that they are pregnant; and

+employees returning from maternity leave, until 18 months after the expected week of childbirth or the date of childbirth if you notify WeST of that as a later date.

+This protection includes employees who have a stillbirth after the end of the 24th week of pregnancy or whose baby is born alive at any time in the pregnancy but does not survive.

+If an employee has a miscarriage within the first 24 weeks of pregnancy, the redundancy protected period ends 2 weeks from the end of the pregnancy.

 The duties in that post should be suitable for the employee and appropriate to the circumstances.
 Also, the capacity and place in which they are to be employed and their terms and conditions of employment should not be substantially less favourable to them than if they had been able to return to the job in which they were originally employed.
 Suitable alternative employment as described above may also be offered if exceptional circumstances other than redundancy (e.g. a general reorganisation), which would have occurred if the employee had not been absent, necessitate a change in the job in which they were employed prior to their absence.

 Return to the Trusts Service following a Resignation and Break for Maternity Reasons (Support Staff only)